valdeezzee/AmesRoom/README.md

 The software model of the Ames Room is attached in the XXXXX folder (LINK)

-((What experiment did we set up, what do we want to measure, how do we measure it, how do we document it??))

 As described above, our main effort in this course so far and specifically with the Ames Room DRI is the process of human perception in conjunction with Virtual Reality technology.
 We focus our questions and experiment on how the Ames Room is perceived and which cues can be perceived and which cues and/or how many are necessary to "see through" the illusion.